TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 ## Status of sign up requests

 If you submitted a sign-up request for a Data Box, Data Box Disk, or Data Box Heavy, we'll review the details of the request and get back to you soon.
-Please note that if your subscription has been enabled to place an order, you'll need to place the order from the Azure portal.
+If your subscription has been enabled to place an order, you'll need to place the order from the Azure portal.
 Signing up does not automatically create an order.

 ### **Recommended Documents**